 2. If you intend to purchase a new car and have a choice between purchasing the newest model or the prior year’s model, keep in mind that you may pay a lower price on the prior year’s model, but that car’s resale value will reflect an extra year of depreciation that could be costly if you decide to sell that car within the following few years.
 However, the longer you plan to own a car, the less significant the depreciation factor will be.

-3. When you want a dealer to provide you with an offer on a brand new car, request the salesman to quote a specific dollar amount (e.g., $300) above or below the factory invoice price for the model in which you are interested.
+3. When you want a dealer to provide you with an offer on a brand new car, request the salesman to quote a specific dollar amount above or below the factory invoice price for the model in which you are interested.

 - Examine the factory invoice to make certain that the total price you have been quoted by the dealer is correct.

 4. Carefully evaluate any incentive offers to purchase a car.
-Sometimes car buyers are given an option to choose between a low — or even zero — interest rate loan and a cash rebate.
+Sometimes car buyers are given an option to choose between a low — or even zero — interest rate to purchase the car and a cash rebate.
 Most buyers apparently choose the low interest rate loan.
 However, an article in The Wall Street Journal (10-1-86) stated that, “Calculations by finance experts show that the cash rebates being offered as alternatives on most models can be the more economical way to go – sometimes by a substantial margin.”

 To determine which of the two alternatives is more economical, only two steps are necessary.